vinaya » pli-tv-pvr » Parivāra

 Kammavaggo niṭṭhito paṭhamo.

-The first sub-chapter on legal issues is finished.
+The first subchapter on legal procedures is finished.

 2. Atthavasavagga